How Abuse Impacts Victims

 Domestic violence

-Victims of domestic violence often have very complex feelings about their situation and the person who abused them.
+Victims of domestic violence often experience complex and conflicting emotions about both their situation and the person who abused them.
 In many abusive relationships, there are also good times and happy memories.
-This can lead survivors to still feel love for the abuser despite the abuse they are experiencing.
-It can be really confusing and tough to figure out how to leave the relationship because of this.
+Despite being hurt, survivor might still care about or love the person who abused them, and these confusing feelings can make it hard to leave the relationship.
 Many survivors want the abuse to stop, not the relationship to end.

-There is also a very real fear of more abuse, stalking, and/or death if a victim decides to leave the relationship.
+Leaving an abusive relationship can also be dangerous.
+Many victims are afraid they could face more abuse, stalking, or even be killed if they try to leave.
 In fact, a victim’s risk of getting killed greatly increases when they are in the process of leaving or have just left an abusive relationship.
 (Contact a domestic violence/sexual assault advocacy center for assistance and safety planning around leaving an abusive relationship.)
-An abuser may also use threats, intimidation, and financial abuse to prevent a victim from leaving the relationship.
+An abuser may also use threats, intimidation, or financial abuse to keep a victim in the relationship.

 When all these factors come together, it makes “just leaving” an abusive relationship easier said than done.
 As a result, many victims of domestic violence experience: